esriram/Program-Repair/README.md

 (bugswarm\data\gwtbootstrap3\2\fail\gwtbootstrap3\src\main\java\org\gwtbootstrap3\client\ui\InputToggleButtonGwt.java)
 (bugswarm\data\gwtbootstrap3\2\fail\gwtbootstrap3\src\main\java\org\gwtbootstrap3\client\ui\RadioButtonGwt.java)

-The problem with the above code in CheckBoxButtonGwt.java is that, The import statement of import org.semanticweb.owlapi.reasoner.InconsistentOntologyException; is missing.
+The problem with the above code in CheckBoxButtonGwt.java is that, the import statement of

+import org.semanticweb.owlapi.reasoner.InconsistentOntologyException; is missing.
 These models are not able to fix such bugs that require knowledge of cross-file reference in a project.

 Another example from RegMiner, (codehaus_jettison/1/ric/src/main/java/org/codehaus/jettison/mapped/Configuration.java), the recommended fix is the addition of data variable 'ignoreEmptyArrayValues' and a getter and setter methods.